Black Rain Frog Facts

 - The distinctive term of Black Rain Frog serves as one of the common names for a remarkable variety of amphibian.
 It also, however, also goes by several other common names.
 Each of these, in turn, remain comparatively descriptive, though.

-- These alternate names for the creature include the plain rain frog, brown short-headed frog, and the Tsitsikama frog.
+- These alternate names for the creature include such terms as the plain rain frog, brown short-headed frog, and the Tsitsikama frog.
 The scientific name for the amazing animal, meanwhile, is that of the hard to somewhat pronounce Breviceps fuscus.

-- This fascinating species remains well known for several unique physical characteristics.
-Its ability to puff its body up to several times its normal size ranks high among these.
+- This fascinating species further remains very well known for several unique physical characteristics.
+Its ability to puff its body up to several times its normal size easily ranks high among these.
 It can also, however, fold its legs up under its body at will.

 - Quite fortunately, the IUCN currently lists the marvelous Black Rain Frog as a Species of Least Concern.
 This status appears on the organization’s Red List of Threatened Species.
 That list is routinely updated, to reflect changing situations.